LukaStein/Datamining_09/JavaWrapper/README.md

 ## Acknowledgement
-This project is made by a bio-informatics student (L T Stein) of the Hanzehogeschool Groningingen in year 3.
+This project is made by a bio-informatics student (L T Stein) of the Hanzehogeschool Groningen in year 3.